collinsowusu/PyGEE-SWToolbox/README.md

 - Interactive definition of study area, shapefile upload and study period using the GUI.
 - Retrieval of timeseries of satellite imagery for the study area and make them analysis ready.
-- Extract of surface water from all retreived satellite imagery using water extraction indices such as NDWI, MNDWI, AWEI, and DSWE.
+- Extraction of surface water from all retreived satellite imagery using water extraction indices such as NDWI, MNDWI, AWEI, and DSWE.
 - Generate a timeseries of surface water area dynamics and export timeseries to CSV format.
 - Perform water occurency frequency and hydroperiod analysis.